Dutchy365/BlogBytes/content/blog/20251230-AIBuilderPrompt.md

 At the company I work for, we have an “AI-first” strategy.
 Sounds great (and it is) but if I’m honest, my first instinct is often:

-> “Can I solve this with the Power Platform techniques I already know?”
+> Can I solve this with the Power Platform techniques I already know?

 Expressions.
 Conditions.
 Switch cases.
 Maybe a bit of regex if I’m feeling brave.